-MainWP is not specifically designed for managing WordPress Multisite networks.
-However, many features work properly when connecting individual subsites to a MainWP Dashboard.
-This page documents our compatibility testing.
+MainWP Dashboard was not designed for managing WordPress Multisite networks.
+Many features can still work when connecting individual subsites to a MainWP Dashboard, but Multisite is outside the product’s intended architecture.

 What You’ll Learn